Entertainment News Roundup: Duchess Meghan creates TV project aimed at girls for Netflix; Ex-porn star brings trouble to Texas town in Cannes film 'Red Rocket' and more | Entertainment

 Entertainment News Roundup: Duchess Meghan creates TV project aimed at girls for Netflix; Ex-porn star brings trouble to Texas town in Cannes film 'Red Rocket' and more

-"Revolution of Our Times," by native Hong Kong filmmaker Kiwi Chow, follows several protesters and documents clashes with police, in what the director previously described to Reuters as his attempt to help the movement live on.
+The drama, which is based in a former mining town in Russia's southern region of North Ossetia, tells the story of a young women trying to break free from her family's grip.
 Duchess Meghan creates TV project aimed at girls for Netflix Britain's Duchess Meghan has created an animated family series for streaming platform Netflix Inc that she will also executive produce, her production company said on Wednesday.

 Following is a summary of current entertainment news briefs.